Skip to main content

 Health Information Technology

-In rural communities, the application of Health Information Technology (HIT) enables the coordination of care as well as the maintenance of the continuum of care across the nation.
+In rural communities, the application of Health Information Technology (HIT) enables the coordination of care, as well as the maintenance of the continuum of care across the nation.
+HIT encompasses the use of technology to store, protect, retrieve, and transfer information electronically within healthcare settings.

-HIT is using computers to store, protect, retrieve, and transfer information electronically within healthcare settings.
 The potentials of HIT are to reduce medication errors; increase sharing of health information between providers, laboratories, pharmacies, and patients; ensure safer patient transitions between healthcare settings; and reduce duplicative and unnecessary testing.
-Using HIT to drive improvements in healthcare will require the support of many diverse stakeholders in the healthcare system including practicing clinicians, hospitals, payers and HIT suppliers.

-Few grants specifically state they will fund HIT initiatives supporting the expenditures of hardware, software and training necessary for the implementation and use of electronic health records, e-prescribing, computerized provider order entries, electronic transmittal of medical tests, and decision support systems, to name a few.
-There are several grants that will support healthcare quality, patient safety, healthcare access, workforce training programs, and controlling the cost of healthcare.
-Grants supporting these initiatives may not state specifically they fund HIT; however, HIT is seen as a solution to improve these healthcare initiatives.
-The following federal organizations and agencies may offer grant opportunities that support HIT efforts.
+However, there are several grants that will support healthcare quality, patient safety, healthcare access, workforce training programs, and controlling the cost of healthcare.
+These grants might not specifically state that they fund HIT, but HIT is seen as a solution to improve these healthcare initiatives.
+The following federal organizations and agencies may offer grant opportunities that support HIT efforts:

 Telehealth